adafruit/makecode-newsletter/_drafts/template.md

 [title](url)

-#ICYDNCI What was the most popular, most clicked link, in [last week's newsletter](https://link)?
+#ICYDNCI What was the most popular, most clicked link, in [last month's newsletter](https://link)?

 ## Coming Soon